varunvasudeva1/llm-server-docs/README.md

 - Response Splitting: None (this is crucial - Kokoro uses a novel audio splitting system)

 The server can be used in two ways: an API and a UI.
 By default, the API is served on port 8880 and the UI is served on port 7860.

-### Comparison

-You may choose OpenedAI Speech over Kokoro because:

-1) **Voice Cloning**: xTTS v2 offers extensive support for cloning voices with small samples of audio.
-2) **Choice of Voices**: Piper offers a very large variety of voices across multiple languages, dialects, and accents.

-You may choose Kokoro over OpenedAI Speech because:

-1) Natural Tone: Kokoro's voices are very natural sounding and offer a better experience than Piper.
-While Piper has high quality voices, the text can sound robotic when reading out complex words/sentences.
-2) Advanced Splitting: Kokoro splits responses up in a better format, making any pauses in speech feel more real.
-It also natively skips over Markdown formatting like lists and asterisks for bold/italics.

-Kokoro's performance makes it an ideal candidate for regular use as a voice assistant chained to a language model in Open WebUI.

 ## Text-to-Image Server